oicr-gsi/vidarr/built-ins.md

 # Built-In Features
-These "plugins" come standard with every Vidarr instance and are mostly useful for manipulating the behaviour of other plugins
+These "plugins" come standard with every Víðarr instance and are mostly useful for manipulating the behaviour of other plugins

 ## "One of" Input Provisioner